S-Elephant/UnityLibrary/README.md

 // Shuffle the elements.
 Modifies the source. public static IEnumerable<T> Shuffle<T>(this IEnumerable<T> source);

+// Shuffle the elements using a seed.
+Modifies the source. public static IEnumerable<T> Shuffle<T>(this IEnumerable<T> source, int seed)

 // Determines if the source is empty. public static bool IsEmpty<TSource>(this IEnumerable<TSource> source);